Eighth Dynasty of Egypt: Rulers

-The Egyptologist Hracht Papazian believes that such a reconstruction gives too much weight to Manetho's account, according to which the Seventh Dynasty is essentially fictitious and a metaphor of chaos.
+The Egyptologist Hratch Papazian believes that such a reconstruction gives too much weight to Manetho's account, according to which the Seventh Dynasty is essentially fictitious and a metaphor of chaos.
 Instead Papazian proposes that the earliest of the above kings are immediate successors of Pepi II and should be attributed to the Sixth Dynasty, while those just after them belong to a short-lived Seventh Dynasty.
 Then the Eighth Dynasty would only start with the well-attested Qakare-Ibi:

 In addition, the identity and chronological position and extent of rule of the following rulers is highly uncertain: Wadjkare, Khuiqer, Khui and Iytjenu.

+Comparison of regnal lists

+The kings of the seventh and eighth dynasties are rarely recorded on king lists.
+However, the Abydos King List provides the most complete list with 17 names from Netjerkare Siptah to Neferirkare.
+The Turin King List includes 7 names for this period and omits the kings who reigned between Netjerkare Siptah and Neferkare Pepiseneb.
+The Turin list is in a fragmentary state, and some names and reign lengths are lost.